enterpriseready/enterpriseready/content/features/dev-workflow.md

 featuresslug = "devworkflow"
 type = "feature"
 hero = "/images/headers/workflow.png"
-metadescription = ""
-pagetitle = "Ephemeral Environments And The Ideal Dev Workflow" ogimage = "/images/headers/workflow.png"
+metadescription = "Ephemeral environments provide a place for dev teams to write, share, and test code" pagetitle = "Ephemeral Environments And The Ideal Dev Workflow" ogimage = "/images/headers/workflow.png"
 +++

-For development teams to be successful, they need to have a well-defined developer workflow This involves having a place to write, share, and test code.
+For development teams to be successful, they need to have a well-defined developer workflow.
+This involves having a place to write, share, and test code.
 Ephemeral environments are an effective solution for all of these workflow stages when used intelligently.

 ## Local development